RIAPS/riaps-integration/scripts/bbb/readme.md

 5. Download the needed files for installation

-    $ git clone riaps-integration
+  `git clone riaps-integration`

 6. Pull the latest RIAPS software to the VM

-	$ ./download_packages.sh arch="armhf" version_conf="../version.sh" setup_conf="setup.conf"
+	`./download_packages.sh arch="armhf" version_conf="../version.sh" setup_conf="setup.conf"`

 	where version_conf and setup_conf point to the locations of the files.
-	'version.sh' is configured in the repository with the latest releases.
+	* 'version.sh' is configured in the repository with the latest releases.
-	'setup.conf' is customized to the person downloading (containing reference to locations of SSH and GITHUB OAUTH keys).
+	* 'setup.conf' is customized to the person downloading (containing reference to locations of SSH and GITHUB OAUTH keys).
 Only an example of this file will located in the riaps-integration repository.
 User will need to edit this file for their setup.

 7. Using 'fabfile_bbb.py' either do a full installation on the BBB (the first time) or an update when desired

-	$ fab -f fabfile_bbb.py bbb_full_install
+	`fab -f fabfile_bbb.py bbb_full_install`

 	            or

-	$ fab -f fabfile_bbb.py bbb_install_update
+	`fab -f fabfile_bbb.py bbb_install_update`

 	Note:  Fabric must be installed on the VM (sudo pip install fabric).
 This is a python2 script.
 	This fabric file should be configured to work with your particular VM.
 This example is connection to a specific VM addressable only by the testing VM.